elunna/nerfhack-changelog/README.md

 ### New config options

 * **showdamage:** Displays damage dealt by both the player and monsters.
 Also shows flanking bonuses and penalties if active.
-* **do_not_flip_soko:** Enables the player to choose whether they want Sokoban levels to be flipped.
-If enabled, a Luck penalty is incurred for each Sokoban level that is generated whilst the option is on.
 * **invweight:** Shows the weights of objects in inventory along with carry capacity and inventory slots available.
 * **autostairtravel:** Allow fast travel to stairs with < and >
 * **hide_old_spells:** This option allows the player to control whether spells with 0% retention (spells that have been forgotten) show up in the spellcasting menu.